Samuel-Nathanson/BrainGaze/README.md

 - [x] **Documentation**: Comprehensive documentation for different roles.
 - [ ] **Data Deletion Option (Right to be Forgotten)**: Allow users to request data deletion.

+## Support
+Stuck on an issue?
+Want to learn more?
+Reach out to Samuel Nathanson -- samuel.nathanson@{jhu.edu}{jhuapl.edu}

 ## Development Notes
 - The repository is set up into brain-gaze-ui and brain-gaze-server;
 - The brain-gaze-ui contains the client-side user interface which participants will interact with.